-As Prince William's wife, Kate Middleton's title as Duchess of Cambridge will automatically change now that Queen Elizabeth II has sadly passed away.
+As Prince William's wife, Kate Middleton's title as Duchess of Cambridge automatically changed when Queen Elizabeth II sadly passed away.

 When Charles married Diana Spencer in 1981, she automatically became Princess of Wales.
-And while technically the title should have passed to Camilla Parker Bowles upon her wedding to Charles, she turned it down out of respect to Diana and is instead known as the Duchess of Cornwall.
+And while technically the title should have passed to Camilla Parker Bowles upon her wedding to Charles, she turned it down out of respect to Diana and was instead known as the Duchess of Cornwall (now the Queen Consort).

-However, now that Charles has ascended the throne as King, the Duchess of Cornwall and Cambridge is expected to accept this title in honour of Prince William's mother.
+However, now that Charles has ascended the throne as King, the former Duchess of Cornwall and Cambridge accepted this title in honour of Prince William's mother.